StevenDevy/SnithixAssistant/README.md

 ## Optimizations

-Highly optimised and runs in background
+Highly optimised and runs in foreground

 ## Installation